 - RoHS compliant (lead-free)

 You will be able to hear the alarm clock.
 It will only be slightly attenuated by the fabric around the ears.
-We feels that being able to hear the fire alarm in the middle of the night is still important, so SleepPhones do not actually cancel out noises.
+We feel that being able to hear the fire alarm in the middle of the night is still important, therefore SleepPhones do not actually cancel out noises.

 The headband does not have any special equipment to get rid of external sounds.
 It would be like wearing 2 layers of fleece of your ears, which doesn't block out too much.
-But if you listen to some music or the included CD, you can drown out outside sounds.
+SleepPhones are not designed or marketed as noice cancelling but rater as noise blocking.
+But if you listen music, you can cammouflage out outside sounds.
 We recommend setting the sound level during a fairly quiet time and not adjusting up too much during the night.
-Constant sounds above 85 decibels (like a hair dryer) for an extended period of time may cause hearing damage.
+A constant sound above 85 decibels (like a hair dryer) for an extended period of time may cause hearing damage.

-SleepPhones are made from Polartec® Power Stretch® 88% recycled polyester (e.g., plastic bottles) and 12% spandex.
+SleepPhones Classic are made from 88% polyester and 12% spandex.
 They do not contain any animal or plant fibers that may cause an allergy problem.
 They are not treated with any fabric softeners or conditioners.

 Machine washable: any temperature is fine, but warm water is preferred